diagram-codes/diagram-codes-engine-client/README.md

 # Diagram Codes Engine Client Integration Library

-Use this library to embed the Diagram Codes Engine into a Web Application.
+This repository contains the client library for embedding the Diagram Codes Engine into a Web Application.

+** An active integration subscription is required for using it **

+With an active integration subscription you will receive a custom URL for the render-service (can also be self hosted).

+We provide a test render service url for trying it.

 ## Install